Battle of Tabora

-Prelude
+Background

 Within the framework of the neutral Belgian Congo, the Force Publique could only adopt a defensive position.
 This changed on 15 August 1914 when German ships, stationed on Lake Tanganyika, bombed the port of Mokolobu (south of Uvira) and the Lukuga post a week later.
 On 24 September the Germans occupied Kwijwi Island, in this way taking control of Lake Kivu.

 After the conquest of Ruanda in May 1916 and of Urundi in June by the Belgo-Congolese forces, two columns were formed to take Tabora.
 In the north, the first column (Brigade Nord) reached Lake Victoria near Mwanza on 30 July, after heavy fighting in the Ussewi region.
 Early July the second column (Brigade Sud) advanced southwards from Kitega along the eastern shore of Lake Tanganyika.
 On 28 July this column captured the port of Kigoma, terminus of the strategic railway line from Dar Es Salaam passing through Tabora to Kigoma.
 In early August both columns started their converging marches to Tabora.
-The smaller British force, commanded by the South-African Brigadier General Charles Crewe, was in a race with the Belgian forces to reach Tabora.
-The British force failed and blamed heavy German resistance and severe supply problems.
+The smaller British Lake Force, commanded by South African Brigadier-general Charles Crewe, was in a race with the Belgian forces to reach Tabora.
+Lake Force failed and Crewe blamed heavy German resistance and severe supply problems.